EmonRezaBD/Inventory-Management-System/README.md

 # Inventory-Management-System
+This is a contract project for an online business where sales of necessary things for kids.
+## Tech Stack
+* Frontend: HTML, CSS
+* Backend: Raw PHP
+* Database: MariaDB
-I build a system using HTML,CSS,PHP to handle any inventory shop.
-This will help a user to maintain his all calculations for the business.
-He can also easily track and maintain.
+This is an inventory application.
+It will help a user to maintain his all calculations for the business from the backend.
+One can also easily track and maintain his sales, transactions, and count of remaining products. <br>

-## Project is ongoing
+**Project was not completed and halted.**